 The Outlander season 6 teaser trailer dropped during the show’s New York Comic Con panel on October 9.
 The teaser gives glimpses of all your favorite characters –Jamie, Claire, Brianna, Roger, and more.
 From the looks of the trailer, season 6 will be the most challenging one yet.
 There is serious trouble coming.
 “It’s starting,” Claire says in the teaser.
 “A storm.
 The war.
 It’s almost here.”
 That war she’s talking about?
 The Revolutionary War.

-STARZ didn’t release an official premiere date at NYCC, but the network did promise the show would return in 2022.
-STARZ did release the key art for Outlander’s sixth season.
+STARZ didn’t release an official premiere date while at NYCC.
+The network did release the key art for Outlander’s sixth season.
 The artwork features Jamie and Claire holding hands as snow falls around them.
 “Come what may,” the key art reads.

 What’s In Store For Season 6?

-Season 6 will likely explore more of the sixth Outlander book, A Breath of Snow & Ashes, and possibly An Echo in the Bone.
+Season 6 will continue to explore more of the sixth Outlander book, A Breath of Snow & Ashes, and possibly An Echo in the Bone.
 STARZ is describing season 6 as follows:

 “The sixth season of Outlander sees a continuation of Claire and Jamie’s fight to protect those they love, as they navigate the trials and tribulations of life in colonial America.
 Establishing a home in the New World is by no means an easy task, particularly in the wild backcountry of North Carolina – and perhaps most significantly – during a period of dramatic political upheaval.
 The Frasers strive to maintain peace and flourish within a society which – as Claire knows all too well – is unwittingly marching towards Revolution.
 Against this backdrop, which heralds the birth of the new American nation, Claire and Jamie have built a home together at Fraser’s Ridge.
 They must now defend this home – established on land granted to them by the Crown – not only from external forces, but also from the increasing strife and conflict in the community within their care.
 For the Frasers and their immediate family, ‘home’ is more than simply a site in which they live, it is the place where they are laying the foundations for the rest of their lives.
 If Season 4 asked ‘What is home?’ and Season 5 asked, ‘What are you willing to do to protect your home?’ then Season 6 explores what happens when there is disharmony and division among the inhabitants of the home you’ve created: when you become an outsider, or an ‘outlander,’ so to speak, marginalized and rejected in your own home.”